paachary/automating-aws-cloudformation-deployment/README.md

 ### Nested Stack example

+          #### webapp-nested-resources
+                    This stack creates a fully functional web application running using python Flask with postgresdb as its datastore.
-          webapp-nested-resources -> Creates network-resources, natgw-resources, ssm-resources, postgres-db-resources, webapp-resources.
+                    Creates network-resources, natgw-resources, ssm-resources, postgres-db-resources, webapp-resources.

 ### Individual Stacks example

+          The program has options to create the following stacks individually.
+Description of each of the stack is provided below:

+         #### network-resources
+          Creates a custom VPC and its related resources [subnets, route tables, igw].

+         #### natgw-resources
+          Creates a nat gateway in one of the public subnets and an associated route table with a private subnet mapping.
+          This stack is dependent on the network-resources stack created above.

+         #### ssm-resources
+          Creates required ssm parameters for postgres-db-resources and webapp-resouces template to use.
+          There is no dependency on
-         network-resources       -> Creates a custom VPC and its related resources [subnets, route tables, igw]. natgw-resources         -> Creates a nat gateway in one of the public subnets and an associated route table with a private subnet mapping. ssm-resources           -> Creates required ssm parameters for postgres-db-resources and webapp-resouces template to use. postgres-db-resources   -> Creates an ec2 instance with a postgres db hosted on it in a private subnet. webapp-resources        -> Creates an ec2 instance with a python Flask webapp hosted on it in a public subnet.
+         postgres-db-resources   -> Creates an ec2 instance with a postgres db hosted on it in a private subnet. webapp-resources        -> Creates an ec2 instance with a python Flask webapp hosted on it in a public subnet.